-After graduating from Philadelphia's Charles Morris Price School of Advertising & Journalism, a few classes at Philadelphia Museum College of Art, three years in the Army (including 18 months in Eritrea doing the African version of "Good Morning Vietnam" from a 7,628-foot mountain top), then back to Philly for a year as Account Executive-TV producer-Copywriter-Art Director at Ball Associates Advertising Agency, followed by two years at WIP Radio as Publicity Director and voiceover announcer, I entered Art Center College of Design in Los Angeles in 1968.
+After graduating from Philadelphia's Charles Morris Price School of Advertising & Journalism, ad design classes at Philadelphia Museum College of Art, three years in the Army (including 18 months in Eritrea doing the African version of "Good Morning Vietnam" from a 7,628-foot mountain top), then back to Philly as Account Executive-TV producer-Copywriter-Art Director at Ball Associates Advertising Agency, followed by Publicity Director and voiceover announcer at WIP Radio, I entered Art Center College of Design in Los Angeles in 1968.

-With veteran's educational benefits good for only two and a half years at that time, I completed the four-year BFA in two years and nine months.
+Because veteran's education benefits were good for only two and a half years at that time, I completed the four-year BFA in two years and nine months.

-While in school, I assisted film director-cinematographer Haskell Wexler and photographers Cal Bernstein and Roger Marshutz.
-During my final semester, I opened and managed the West Coast office of Wide World Photos, the commercial division of The Associated Press, which I continued to run for three more years.
+While at Art Center, I worked for film director-cinematographer Haskell Wexler and photographers Cal Bernstein and Roger Marshutz.
+During my final semester, I opened and managed the West Coast office of the commercial division of The Associated Press, which I continued to run for three more years.

 In 1973 I substituted for a photography teacher on sabbatical from East L.A.
-College (ELAC).
-Like everything in life, one thing led to another and in addition to ELAC I was teaching at Cal State University, Mt.
-San Antonio College and L.A.
-City College (LACC).
-Meanwhile, my client list had expanded and I opened a solo studio specializing in advertising and illustrative (editorial) photography.
+College.
+Like most of life, one thing led to another and soon I was also teaching at Cal State University, Mt.
+San Antonio College, L.A.
+City College (LACC) and UCLA.
+Meanwhile, my client list had expanded and I opened a studio in Huntington Beach specializing in advertising and illustrative (editorial) photography.

-At night and weekends, I did graduate studies at The Annenberg School for Communications at USC, obtained a teaching credential at UCLA, and became a Professor of Media Arts & Photography.
+In my spare time, I entered the PhD program at The Annenberg School for Communications at USC, obtained a teaching credential at UCLA, and became a Professor of Media Arts & Photography.

-I retired in 2001 and spent a year in a spectacular old-growth redwood grove near Eureka, California.
-Then I was off to New Hampshire and a radically different but wonderful life in a rustic post-and-beam house surrounded by forest and hundreds of acres of wildlife refuge.
+In 2001 I retired to a quiet little cabin in the majestic northern California redwoods.
+A year later, I was off to the lakes and mountains of New Hampshire and a rustic post-and-beam house surrounded by forest, and bordered by hundreds of acres of wildlife refuge.

-Now I'm re-experiencing the joy of photography, free of publication deadlines and academia.
+Now I'm re-experiencing the joy of photography, free from publication deadlines and academia.

-Please click or tap an image to enlarge it.
+Please click or tap any image to enlarge it.

 (Photo by Sandee Schuster)